 FDA Submissions

 This table, copied from the FDA software guidance on premarket submissions, summarizes the basic software documentation FDA expects in a regulatory submission.
-The table divides the documentation requirements based on the safety Level of Concern of the software.
-Minor LOC requires the least documentation; Major LOC requires the most.
-Note that additional documentation for cybersecurity, usability, and other aspects of the product required for FDA submissions are not shown here.
+The required documentation depends on the safety risk of the software: categorized as either Basic or Enhanced.
+The table marks the additional documentation for Enhanced level with an asterisk (*).
+Note that separate documentation for cybersecurity, usability, and other aspects of the product required for FDA submissions are not shown here.
+For a description of required cybersecurity documentation, click here: Getting Started with the New FDA Cybersecurity Guidance.

 ---|---|---|---|